ashraf-alsamman/web/README.md

 ## About The task

 - Back-end (PHP Laravel, MySQL, Docker).
-- Frontend (react js, redux, Redux Toolkit).
+- Frontend (React js, Redux, Redux Toolkit).
-- WebSocket for real-time update (pusher).
+- WebSocket for real-time update (Pusher).

 ## Demo
 - You can check the live demo from here [fronend link]